 Fig. 1.
 Electrical equivalent circuit of a magnetic pickup

-A real coil can be described electrically as an ideal inductance L in series with an Ohmic resistance R, and parallel to both a winding capacity C. By far the most important quantity is the inductance, it depends on the number of windings, the magnetic material in the coil, and the geometry of the coil.
-The resistance and the capacitance don´t have much influence and can be neglected.
-When the strings are moving, an AC voltage is induced in the coil.
-So the pickup acts like an AC source with some attached electric components (Fig. 2).
+Many people measure only the resistance and think they know something about a pickup.
+But this is a fundamental error.
+By far the most important quantity is the inductance, measured in Henries.
+It depends on the number of turns, the magnetic material in the coil, the winding density and the overall geometry of the coil.
+The resistance and the capacitance don´t have much influence and can be neglected in a first approximation.

 Fig. 2.
 A pickup as an audio voltage source plus second-order lowpass